Drwalin/msgpack2/README.md

 # msgpack2
-My standard and library for c++ for binary json representation
+My standard and library for C++ for binary json representation